5163-5187 Joyce St rezoning application

 In recognizing the intangible heritage that is facilitated by the ethnic, independent, low-cost businesses that are at risk for eviction (Sari-Sari, Kumare Express, Pampanga’s Cuisine, Plato Filipino, Joyce Jiaozi & Kay Market), how will the City ensure that the development space continue to facilitate this unique intangible heritage, rather than erasing it?
 How will the City ensure that incoming businesses in the development are both culturally and financially accessible to the residents of the neighbourhood?
 For example, Kumare Express, Pampanga’s Cuisine, Plato Filipino, Joyce Jiaozi offer low-cost ready made meals.
 What is the City’s role in ensuring that planning policies support the continued affordability of the neighbourhood, rather than explicitly making the neighbourhood more expensive?

-Crecien asked about 3 years ago
+Crecien asked over 3 years ago

 Staff have been in communication with the applicant/landowner on an ongoing basis and the landowner is aware of the community concern over the loss of these important cultural food assets.
 The City recognizes that the loss of these important cultural food assets would be a significant impact to the community and as such, the City is looking at the impact of redevelopment on local owner-operated small businesses as part of the Vancouver Plan quick-start actions.
 Supports for commercial tenants, including options to reduce the impacts of commercial redevelopment, have been identified, and City staff will continue working with community stakeholders, the public and key partners to refine and expand this approach.
 For the current proposal, staff will be discussing these concerns with the project applicant and will be requesting that they consider making provisions for displaced business of which one option may be to return to the site following development.